 - HIST 295: Nationalism in the Modern World

-Courses in other disciplines can also fulfill this requirement.
+(Note: EAST courses listed above may satisfy either this requirement or the elective requirement, but not both.)
+Courses in other disciplines than those listed can also fulfill this requirement.
 Students should consult with the East Asian studies program director to select a course appropriate to their interests.
 See the East Asian studies Advising page for additional course suggestions.

 - EAST 699: Independent Study in East Asian Studies (6 units) or other 600-level course with approval of the East Asian studies program director, resulting in the completion of a substantial research paper or project.
 Students should consult with their East Asian studies faculty advisor in spring term of their junior year to develop a plan for their senior experience.